Glioblastoma is a type of cancer that starts in cells called astrocytes that support nerve cells. It can form in the brain or spinal cord.

-Glioblastoma is an aggressive type of cancer that can occur in the brain or spinal cord.
+Glioblastoma is a type of cancer that starts as a growth of cells in the brain or spinal cord.
+It grows quickly and can invade and destroy healthy tissue.
 Glioblastoma forms from cells called astrocytes that support nerve cells.

 Tests and procedures used to diagnose glioblastoma include:

-- Neurological exam.
-During a neurological exam, your doctor will ask you about your signs and symptoms.
-He or she may check your vision, hearing, balance, coordination, strength and reflexes.
-Problems in one or more of these areas may provide clues about the part of your brain that could be affected by a brain tumor.
+- Neurologic exam.
+This type of exam checks vision, hearing, balance, coordination, strength and reflexes.
+Problems in one or more of these areas might give clues about the part of the brain the glioblastoma affects.

-Removing a sample of tissue for testing (biopsy).
-A biopsy can be done with a needle before surgery or during surgery to remove your glioblastoma, depending on your particular situation and the location of your tumor.
-The sample of suspicious tissue is analyzed in a laboratory to determine the types of cells and their level of aggressiveness.
+Removing a sample of tissue for testing.
+A biopsy is a procedure to remove a sample of tissue for testing.
+It can be done with a needle before surgery or during surgery to remove the glioblastoma.
+The sample is sent to a lab for testing.
+Tests can tell whether the cells are cancerous and if they're glioblastoma cells.

 Glioblastoma treatment options include:

 Radiation therapy.
-Radiation therapy uses high-energy beams, such as X-rays or protons, to kill cancer cells.
-During radiation therapy, you lie on a table while a machine moves around you, directing beams to precise points in your brain.
+Radiation therapy uses powerful energy beams to kill cancer cells.
+The energy can come from sources such as X-rays and protons.
+During radiation therapy, you lie on a table while a machine moves around you.
+The machine directs radiation to certain points in your brain.

-Radiation therapy is usually recommended after surgery and may be combined with chemotherapy.
-For people who can't undergo surgery, radiation therapy and chemotherapy may be used as a primary treatment.
+Radiation therapy is usually recommended after surgery.
+It might be combined with chemotherapy.
+For people who can't have surgery, radiation therapy and chemotherapy may be the main treatment.

-Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
-In some cases, thin, circular wafers containing chemotherapy medicine may be placed in your brain during surgery.
-The wafers dissolve slowly, releasing the medicine and killing cancer cells.
+Sometimes thin, circular wafers containing chemotherapy medicine might be put in the brain during surgery.
+The wafers dissolve slowly, releasing the medicine to kill cancer cells.

 Tumor treating fields (TTF) therapy.
-TTF uses an electrical field to disrupt the tumor cells' ability to multiply.
-TTF involves applying adhesive pads to your scalp.
-The pads are connected to a portable device that generates the electrical field.
+TTF uses an electrical field to disrupt the cancer cells' ability to multiply.
+TTF involves putting sticky pads on the scalp.
+The pads are connected to a portable device that creates an electrical field.

-TTF is combined with chemotherapy and may be recommended after radiation therapy.
+TTF works with chemotherapy.
+It might be suggested after radiation therapy.

 - Clinical trials.
 Clinical trials are studies of new treatments.
-These studies give you a chance to try the latest treatment options, but the risk of side effects may not be known.
-Ask your doctor whether you might be eligible to participate in a clinical trial.
+These studies provide a chance to try the latest treatments.
+The risk of side effects might not be known.
+Ask your health care provider if you might be able to be in a clinical trial.

-- Supportive (palliative) care.
-Palliative care is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
-Palliative care specialists work with you, your family and your other doctors to provide an extra layer of support that complements your ongoing care.
-Palliative care can be used while undergoing other aggressive treatments, such as surgery, chemotherapy or radiation therapy.
+- Supportive care.
+Supportive care, which is also called palliative care, focuses on relieving pain and other symptoms of serious illness.
+This extra layer of support goes with other treatments, such as surgery, chemotherapy or radiation therapy.

 - Winn HR, ed.
 Malignant gliomas: Anaplastic astrocytoma, glioblastoma, gliosarcoma and anaplastic oligodendroglioma.
 In: Youmans and Winn Neurological Surgery.
-7th ed.
-Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
-Accessed March 9, 2017.
+8th ed.
+Elsevier; 2023. https://www.clinicalkey.com.
+Accessed Nov.
+17, 2022.